-In March 2010, the city unveiled plans for the long-envisioned Joliet Regional Multimodal Transportation Center (JRMMTC), which is designed to unite the services of Amtrak intercity passenger rail; Metra commuter rail; PACE local busses; intercity passenger busses; Chicago airport shuttles; and taxis in one easily accessible downtown location.
+In March 2010, the city unveiled plans for the long-envisioned Joliet Gateway Center, which is designed to unite the services of Amtrak intercity passenger rail; Metra commuter rail; PACE local buses; intercity passenger buses; Chicago airport shuttles; and taxis in one easily accessible downtown location.
 Pedestrian and bicycle access will be enhanced through new streetscaping and improvements to roads in the surrounding neighborhood.

 Later that year, the city received $32 million towards the project from “Illinois Jobs Now!”, a six year, $31 billion statewide capital program supported by 20 year state bonds and federal and local matching funds.
-This major contribution, combined with $2.2 million from Burlington Northern Santa Fe Railroad (BNSF) and $7.5 million from the city, means that the $42 million JRMMTC is completely financed and can break ground once the design work is completed.
+This grant was combined with $2.2 million from BNSF and $7.5 million from the city.

-Of especial importance is phase two, which will greatly increase passenger safety.
-The current track configuration requires Amtrak and Metra passengers to cross two active freight lines in order to reach the intercity and commuter rail platforms.
+The track realignment project will greatly increase passenger safety by eliminating the need for Amtrak and Metra passengers to cross two active freight lines in order to reach the intercity and commuter rail platforms.
 This situation will be resolved by reconfiguring the tracks through the station and adding a new passenger platform, stairs, and elevators.
 The BNSF will also benefit from this work since its freight trains currently have to pause outside of the station—creating delays—while Amtrak or Metra trains are stopped at the platforms.